Cownose Ray Facts

 Cownose Ray Physical Description

-Perhaps most notably, the beautiful Cownose Ray impresses for reasons other than sheer size.
+Perhaps most notably, the beautiful Cownose Ray impresses those who encounter it for reasons other than sheer size.
 That’s because it ranks as one of the smaller known types of ray found throughout the world.
 This fact in no way detracts from the awesomeness of the creature, though

-In addition to being smaller than many related species, the animal also displays a moderate degree of sexual dimorphism.
-In its case, though, this principle manifests itself in regards to sheer physical size.
-That’s because males of the species develop as larger than the females.
+In addition to being smaller than many related species on earth, the animal also displays a fairly moderate degree of sexual dimorphism.
+In its case, though, this natural principle manifests itself in regards to sheer physical size.
+That’s because males of the species develop as larger than females.

-Males attain an average width of about 45 in (1.
+Males of the amazing species attain an average width equaling about 45 in (1.
 14 m).
 These also reach a typical weight of around 50 lb (23 kg).
 Yet, exceptional specimens occasionally occur.
 Females, meanwhile, reach a slightly smaller average width, as commonly occurs in species of this type.

-In the case of this fascinating animal, this measurement equals roughly 39 in (1 m).
+In the case of this fascinating animal, this measurement equals approximately 39 in (1 m).
 The average weight of mature females also typically reaches a total of around 36 lb (16 kg).
-Unlike in size, specimens of Cownose Ray of both genders display the same basic color pattern.
+Unlike in size, specimens of the Cownose Ray of both genders display the same basic overall color pattern.

-This pattern of coloration usually consists of a light to dark brown on the upper side of the body.
-But, the underside of the body of the animal most commonly displays either a whitish or yellowish color. it also has a barbed tail, and mildly venomous teeth on its spine.
+This distinctive pattern of coloration usually consists of a light to dark brown on the upper side of the body of the wonder.
+But, the underside of the body of the animal most often displays either a whitish or yellowish color. it also has a barbed tail, and mildly venomous teeth on its spine.

 - Kingdom: Animalia